Auterion/mavlink-testing-suite/README.md

 [![Build Status](https://travis-ci.org/Auterion/mavlink-testing-suite.svg?branch=master)](https://travis-ci.org/Auterion/mavlink-testing-suite)

 This project aims to provide a testing suite to test standard compliance of MAVLink-enabled components/systems.
-The design intent is described in https://docs.google.com/document/d/1zwUZ-VUmq2pmCuGn1kY6BRS48-GiSXcMO5TUfnTpqmI
+The definition of MAVLink as standard consists of all the messages and only the messages of this message set: https://mavlink.io/en/messages/common.html

 - Build the testing suite:
   ```